abdulmalikjalloh/Python-Intro/README.md

 - To put simply iteration means repetition, python uses the for and while loops.
   - For Loop is used when the number of iteration is known.
   - While loop is used unitl a condition is met(unknow number of iterations).

+- List & Strings Methods/functions.

+  - List Methods are used to perform list operations.
+  - String Methods are used to perform string operations.